 I found myself working for an employer, making about half what a person of my skill set should be making, but with the promise of working on some really cool projects and working for a company that really cared for its employees.
 The problem?
 If something looks too good to be true, it probably is.
 I shortly realised that the reason the company needed to offer a games room, and free massages, coffees every Friday, casual dress code… was because you were expected to never leave.

-I had a “good” job, a “good” salary.
+good salary.
 I was exhausted.
 I could not think straight.
 I literally had not seen my wife in three months.
 The company was working me to death, and I was volunteering for it the whole way.
 Then one day my wife asked me how much I was making per hour, given how many hours I was working… it worked out to the going rate for cashiers at fast food joints.
 That was the night I received an email from my boss informing me that I wasn’t being a team player and needed to put in more hours to ensure the completion of the current project.

 Obviously there was a problem, and the first step was to identify what it was.
 It would be easy to say that the company was mistreating its employees, but as with most problems the obvious answer was mearly a symptom of a larger underlying issue.